jackschlotthauer/docs/README.md

 ### `npm start`

-This project requires a wensocket server running on port "1234"
+This project requires a websocket server running on port "1234"